SwiftEntry/.github/profile/README.md

-# Yet Another Check-in System (YACIS)
+# SwiftEntry

-Contains microservices for running YACIS
+Contains code for running SwitfEntry, an easy visitor check-in software for offices.